 Next is a 54-bit header that contains several fields.
 The Address field identifies which of the active devices the frame is intended for.
 The Type field identifies the frame type (ACL, SCO, poll, or null), the type of error correction used in the data field, and how many slots long the frame is [1, Pp. 325-6].

 The Flow bit (F) is set by a slave when its buffer is full and it can’t receive any more data.
 The Acknowledgement bit (A) adds an ACK to the frame, The Sequence bit (S) is used to number frames, to enable retransmission.
-Since the protocol is is stop-and-wait, 1 bit is enough [1, P. 326].
+Since the protocol is stop-and-wait, 1 bit is enough to number frames adequately [1, P. 326].